bryanwills/my-mac-os/readme.md

 I also share [my dotfiles](https://github.com/nikitavoloboev/dotfiles) together with my [iOS setup](https://github.com/nikitavoloboev/my-ios).
 And I made a [Telegram group](https://t.me/joinchat/BBKnQU4_rty6_942PFbPbw) to discuss all things macOS/iOS.

 I have [extensive wiki](https://wiki.nikiv.dev) where I share [everything I know](https://wiki.nikiv.dev/sharing/everything-I-know).
-Apps that I described in the wiki are linked to from here.
+I go in detail about how I use each of the apps in the wiki.
+Not to duplicate the content, I simply link to the wiki from here as the wiki will always be up to date.

+My workflow in general is described in detail [here](https://wiki.nikiv.dev/sharing/my-workflow).

 ### Changing themes